oci-landing-zones/terraform-oci-modules-observability/logging/README.md

 An optional feature, external dependencies are resources managed elsewhere that resources managed by this module may depend on.
 The following dependencies are supported:

 - **compartments_dependency**: A map of objects containing the externally managed compartments this module may depend on.
 All map objects must have the same type and must contain at least an *id* attribute with the compartment OCID.
+This mechanism allows for the usage of referring keys (instead of OCIDs) in *default_compartment_id* and *compartment_id* attributes.
+The module replaces the keys by the OCIDs provided within *compartments_dependency* map.
+Contents of *compartments_dependency is typically the output of a [Compartments module](../compartments/) client.

 ## <a name="related">Related Documentation</a>
 - [OCI Logging](https://docs.oracle.com/en-us/iaas/Content/Logging/home.htm)